-According to Michael, having access to these services and advice helplines is an absolute essential for those running family or small-to-medium sized businesses – especially around legal issues, tax issues and health & safety issues.
+According to Michael, having access to these services and advice helplines is an absolute essential for those running family or small-to-medium sized businesses – especially around legal issues, tax issues and health and safety issues.
 And, whilst much of this advice can be critical of a business, all of it is geared towards genuine and sustainable growth.

 “If you do run a business, then you need to make sure that you are achieving that compliance.
-You need to have the correct HR, the correct health & safety and the correct legal advice.
-Often because the business owner is focussed on the doing, they aren’t putting the right management structures in place.”
+You need to have the correct HR, the correct health and safety and the correct legal advice.
+Often because the business owner is focused on the doing, they aren’t putting the right management structures in place.”

 Challenges for SMEs

 “HR and recruitment can also be really tough for business owners.
 There’s a lot more compliance today than there ever was – look at developments like GDPR, for example.
 Business is constantly changing, and it’s becoming more and more difficult for business owners.
 They are trying to manage multiple challenges, and how difficult that is shouldn’t be underestimated.”

 “Unless you have a huge digital marketing budget, the best thing to do is keep it simple – a simple website, doing a little bit at a time.
 Start with your best customers and ask them for testimonials,” he adds.
 “However, it’s never been easier or quicker to join the digital economy.”

-What comes next for Michael Osborne and the team at Business First Online?
+What comes next for Michael Osborne and the team at Business First Network?
 He shares that the objective is to continue growing that network and community, offering customers that piece of mind element of their membership.